GNOME/pango/docs/pango_fonts.md

 # Fonts

-Pango supports a flexible architecture where a particular rendering architecture can supply an implementation of fonts.
-The `PangoFont` structure represents an abstract rendering-system-independent font.
+Pango supports a flexible architecture where platform-specific code can supply an implementation of font enumeration.
+The `PangoFont` structure represents a rendering-system-independent font.
 Pango provides routines to list available fonts, and to load a font matching a given description.

 Conceptually, Pango groups fonts into faces and families which are identified by a name.
 A *font face* provides the different sizes of a single font style.